ocsmit/canoclass/DOCS/README.md

 # canopy_foss

-Open source canopy and deforestation monitoring.
+A work in progress open source canopy and deforestation monitoring.
+Parallel research to the [CanoPy](https://github.com/HuidaeCho/canopy) module created for the Georgia Canopy Analysis 2009 project sponsored by the Georgia Forestry Commission

 ## Overview